With crispy bits of golden brown fried garlic and a smoky sweet sauce, spicy garlic shrimp are zesty and amazingly good and ready in 20 minutes!

 - If you really don’t like the idea of garlic, omit it.
 Simply sauté the seasoned shrimp in olive oil over medium high heat and continue with the recipe as directed.
 Call it “spicy honey shrimp.”

 - Substitute scallops for shrimp.
 Boneless skinless chicken breasts, cut into bite sized pieces, can be substituted as well but will take a bit longer to cook.
+Or try pan-seared salmon bites with hot honey.

 - Substitute sweet paprika or hot paprika for the smoked paprika if you prefer.